screetsec/TheFatRat/README.md

 #TheFatRat ( will be update to next version )

+#i will update >> add msfvenom custom encoding for bypass av

 What is FatRat ??

 Easy tool for generate backdoor with msfvenom ( part of metasploit framework ) and program compiles a C program with a meterpreter reverse_tcp payload In it that can then be executed on a windows host Program to create a C program after it is compiled that will bypass most AV